 I think sometimes people get a bit scared of risotto because they think it will take AGGGES and be complicated.
 But really it's just a bit of stirring and ladling of stock in every now and then.
 There are recipes out there for no-stir risotto, but frankly, they never turn out quite as creamy and unctuous.
 If you have kitchen helpers (kiddos who are learning to cook or friends over?) get them involved with the stirring and ladelling of the risotto while you get on with other tasks.
 Or just sip some wine and bop around to some music while you do it.

 Here are my how-to instructions with pictures for this mushroom and pea risotto.
 Head to the recipe card below for the full ingredient list with quantities.

-- Finally top the risotto with the sauteed mushrooms and a sprinkle of parsley and serve!
+To Serve: top the risotto with the sauteed mushrooms and a sprinkle of parsley.

-You can try with another short grain rice (such as a sushi rice).
-Risotto does not work very well with long grain rice as it does not become super creamy.
+You can try with another short grain rice (such as sushi rice).
+Risotto does not work very well with long-grain rice as it does not become super creamy.